4 Year Private College / Bachelor’s, Master’s, MBA

-Bachelor’s degrees and Graduate degrees are awarded.
+Bachelor’s degrees, Master’s and Doctoral degrees are awarded.
 For a complete listing of all academic majors, see http://www.caldwell.edu/academics/majors-minors.

 ESL Program and Support Services

 Caldwell University does not offer ESL courses.
-Students that do not meet the English Proficiency Requirements for acceptance to Caldwell University can be “conditionally accepted” to Caldwell and attend the ELS Language Center at FDU in Teaneck, NJ.
+All international students must show proof of English proficiency as part of the admission process.
+Students that do not meet the English Proficiency criteria for acceptance to Caldwell University can be “conditionally accepted” to Caldwell and attend the ELS Language Center at FDU in Teaneck, NJ.
 Once Level 112 of the ELS program has been completed, the student will be able to start at Caldwell University.